-After seven days in the meadow, the souls travelled for five more days to the spindle of Necessity, a shaft of intensely bright light that extends into the heavens and that holds together the universe.
-The souls were then asked to come forth one by one and to choose their next life from a scattered jigsaw of human and animal lives.
-Not having known the terrors of the underworld, the first soul hastily chose the life of a powerful dictator, only to discover that he was fated, among many other evils, to devour his own children.
-Although he had been virtuous in his previous life, his virtue had arisen out of habit rather than out of philosophy, and so his judgement was poor.
-In contrast, the souls that had known the terrors of the underworld often chose a better, more virtuous life, but this they did on no other basis than harsh experience.
-Thus, many of the souls exchanged a good destiny for an evil or an evil for a good, and so on for all eternity.
-The soul of the wily Odysseus, which was the last to come forth, sought out the life of a private man with no cares.
-This he found easily, lying about and neglected by everyone else.
+The souls spent seven days in the meadow, and then travelled for five more days to the Spindle of Necessity, a shaft of intensely bright light that extends into the heavens and holds together the universe.
+At this axle of the world, the souls came forth one by one to choose their next life from a scattering of human and animal lives.
+Not having known the terrors of the underworld, the first soul hastily chose the life of a dictator, only to discover that he was fated, among other evils, to devour his own children.
+Although he had been virtuous in his previous life, his virtue had arisen from habit rather than philosophy, and so his judgement was poor.
+On the other hand, the souls that had known the terrors of the underworld often chose a better, more virtuous station, but on no other grounds than harsh experience.
+Last to come forth, the soul of the wily Odysseus, the man of many twists and turns, Zeus’ equal in his mind’s resource, sought out the life of a private man with no cares, which he found easily because overlooked by everyone else.

-After having chosen their next life, the souls travelled through the scorching Plain of Oblivion and encamped by the River of Forgetfulness.
-Each soul was required to drink from the river’s water so as to forget all things, but the souls which had not been saved by wisdom drank more than was strictly necessary.
+After having chosen their next life, the souls travelled through the Plain of Oblivion and set camp by the River of Forgetfulness.
+Each soul was required to drink from the river and have its memory erased, but the souls that had not been saved by wisdom drank more than was strictly necessary.
 In the night, as they slept, the souls shot up like stars to be reborn into their chosen lives.
-As they did so, Er opened his eyes to find himself lying on his funeral pyre.
+As they did, Er opened his eyes to find himself lying on his funeral pyre.